Get insider access

 4. Best Budget Camera For Hiking And Backpacking

 If you're on an even tighter budget, the Olympus OM-D E-M10 Mark IV is one of the best-value options for hiking and backpacking.
-It's a step down from the Olympus OM-D E-M5 Mark III in the Olympus lineup, but it offers many of the same great features that make that camera a standout for backpackers and adventure-seekers.
+It's a step down from the OM SYSTEM OM-5 and the Olympus OM-D E-M5 Mark III in the Olympus lineup, but it offers a lot of the same features that make the OM-5 a standout for backpackers and adventure-seekers.

 See our review